To help protect you from data loss, you can use Code42 to investigate attachments sent through your organization's Google Gmail user accounts.

 - Select Administration > Integrations > Data Connections.

-Note the Client ID and Scopes details that appear on the bottom of the screen.
-You will need this information later in this procedure.
+Note the Client ID and OAuth scopes details that appear on the bottom of the screen.
+You enter this information into the Google Admin console later in this procedure.

 - Enter a display name.
 This display name must be unique.